Near Instance-Optimal PAC Reinforcement Learning for Deterministic MDPs: Introduction

 \section{Introduction}

 In reinforcement learning \citep[RL,][]{sutton2018reinforcement}, an agent interacts with an environment modeled as a Markov decision process (MDP) by sequentially selecting actions and receiving feedback in the form of reward signals.
 Depending on the application, the agent may seek to maximize the cumulative rewards received during learning (which is typically phrased as a \emph{regret minimization} problem) or to minimize the number of learning interactions (i.e., the \emph{sample complexity}) for identifying a near-optimal policy.
-The latter \emph{pure exploration} problem was introduced by \cite{Fiechter94} under the name of Probably Approximately Correct (PAC) RL: given two parameters $\epsilon,\delta > 0$, the agent must return a policy that is $\epsilon$-optimal with probability at least $1-\delta$.
+The latter \emph{pure exploration} problem was introduced in \cite{Fiechter94} under the name of Probably Approximately Correct (PAC) RL: given two parameters $\epsilon,\delta > 0$, the agent must return a policy that is $\epsilon$-optimal with probability at least $1-\delta$.
 Our work focuses on this problem in the context of episodic (a.k.a. finite-horizon) tabular MDPs.

 The PAC RL problem has been mostly studied under the lens of minimax (or worst-case) optimality.
-In the episodic setting, the algorithm proposed by \cite{dann2019policy} has sample complexity bounded by $O(SAH^2\log(1/\delta)/\epsilon^2)$, for an MDP with $S$ states, $A$ actions, horizon $H$, and time-homogeneous transitions and rewards (i.e., not depending on the stage).
+In the episodic setting, the algorithm proposed in \cite{dann2019policy} has sample complexity bounded by $O(SAH^2\log(1/\delta)/\epsilon^2)$ for an MDP with $S$ states, $A$ actions, horizon $H$, and time-homogeneous transitions and rewards (i.e., not depending on the stage).
 This is minimax optimal for such a context \citep{dann15PAC}.
-Similarly, \cite{Menard21RFE} designed a strategy with $O(SAH^3\log(1/\delta)/\epsilon^2)$ complexity in time-inhomogeneous MDPs, which was later shown to be minimax optimal by \cite{Omar21LB}.
-In general, one can easily achieve near minimax optimality by a ``regret-to-PAC conversion'' \citep[e.g.,][]{Jin18OptQL,Menard21RFE,wagenmaker21IDPAC}: running a regret minimization algorithm for a sufficient number of episodes and recommending a policy uniformly sampled from those played.
-For instace, using this trick with the UCBVI algorithm with Bernstein bonuses \citep{Azar17UCBVI} we get sample complexity $O(SAH^3\log(1/\delta)/(\epsilon^2 \delta^2))$, which is optimal in all dependencies except $\delta$.
+Similarly, in \cite{Menard21RFE} the authors designed a strategy with $O(SAH^3\log(1/\delta)/\epsilon^2)$ complexity in time-inhomogeneous MDPs, which was later shown to be minimax optimal \cite{Omar21LB}.